What Is Tonsilitis?

 How Is Tonsillitis Diagnosed?

-If your child is exhibiting the above signs and symptoms, then it is best you take him to your physician.
-The doctor will ask you about the child's symptoms other medical histories.
-Then the doctor will examine your child’s throat to look for swelling or redness or white spots on the tonsils, and he or she will also look at the nose and the ear.
+If the child exhibits the above signs and symptoms, then they should be sent to the physician.
+The doctor will ask about the child's symptoms and other medical histories.
+Then the doctor will examine the child’s throat to look for swelling redness or white spots on the tonsils, and he or she will also look at the nose and the ear.

-The doctor might look for other signs like skin rashes, which is associated with strep throat.
+The doctor might look for other signs like skin rashes, which are associated with strep throat.
 If needed, the doctor will order a throat swab and complete blood count (CBC).

-If tonsillitis is caused by bacteria, then the doctor will prescribe antibiotics and other home remedies will make your child comfortable and help in the fast recovery.
-If it is caused by a virus, then your child will feel better within 10 days with the help of home remedies and other palliative care.
+If bacteria cause tonsillitis, then the doctor will prescribe antibiotics and other home remedies that will make the child comfortable and help in a fast recovery.
+If it is caused by a virus, then the child will feel better within ten days with the help of home remedies and other palliative care.

 • Get plenty of rest.